ml4ai/skema/skema/skema-rs/skema/README.md

 your machine.)

 ## Using Memgraph Lab
-If you wise to visualize or run live queries on your local database you can use Memgraph Lab.
+If you wish to visualize or run live queries on your local database you can use Memgraph Lab.

 Once Memgraph is up and running you can open your web browser and go to